rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ```

 and that "Unknown" is not a field name.
-The bigger the record the bigger problem this is.
+The bigger the record, the bigger the problem.

 ## Harmful Real-World Examples

-These are in no particular order, other than my presentation reuses types defined earlier.
+These are in no particular order, other than this presentation reuses types defined earlier.

 ### `Maybe` on Hackage